Miss Grand International 2025

 Miss Grand International 2025 was the 13th edition of the Miss Grand International pageant, held at the MGI Hall in Bangkok, Thailand, on 18 October 2025.

-CJ Opiaza of the Philippines crowned her compatriot Emma Tiglao as her successor at the end of the event.
-This marks the first back-to-back title in Miss Grand International history.
+CJ Opiaza of the Philippines crowned Emma Tiglao of the Philippines as her successor at the end of the event.
+This marks the first back-to-back victory in Miss Grand International history.

 Contestants from seventy-seven countries and territories competed in this edition.
-The competition was transmitted via the pageant's YouTube channel, GrandTV, and was hosted by Matthew Deane.
-Miss Grand Thailand 2022, Engfa Waraha, Pitchapa Justice, and Kanlayawan Petin performed in this edition.
+The competition was transmitted on the pageant's YouTube channel, GrandTV, and was hosted by Matthew Deane.
+Miss Grand Thailand 2022, Engfa Waraha, Pitchapa Justice, and Kanlayawan Phet-in performed in this edition.